eesahasan1/Data-Engineering-Repository/workflow-orchestration/README.md

 ```
 - The .env file contains environment variables for the project.

-    >**Important:** It's necessary to copy this file because it's ignored by git and needed to inject variables into certain parameters.
-This approach minimizes the risk of accidentally committing files with potential security risks.
+    >***Important***: *It's necessary to copy this file because it's ignored by git and needed to inject variables into certain parameters.
+This approach minimizes the risk of accidentally committing files with potential security risks.*

 **3. Building the Docker Image**
 - Build the image before running it to ensure the container runs with the latest code and dependencies: